Wisieneu/react-portfolio/README.md

 ## Potential optimizations

-- More sections, perhaps a detailed tech stack one
+- More sections, perhaps a detailed tech stack one but I've got one on my github profile already
-- More info about a project on click
+- More info about a project on click, maybe some :onhover modal effect
+- More flashy **three.js** sort of stuff
+- Fireworks, idk

 ## Development